lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

   You can optionally specify here the sbt version that should be used to compile all the sbt-based projects.
 If not specified, sbt 0.12.4 will be used.

-extraction-compiler
+extraction-version
-  Specifies the compiler that should be used during dependency extraction; see the section :ref:`sbt-options`.
+  Specifies the version of the compiler that should be used during dependency extraction; see the section :ref:`sbt-options`.

 |